home-assistant/home-assistant.io/source/dashboards/cards.markdown

         - Then, select **Continue**.
         ![Screenshot add cards by entity](/images/dashboards/dashboard_add-by-entity_02.png)

-3. If you want this card to be visible only to specific users or under a certain condition, you can define those conditions:
+3. If you want this card to be visible only to specific users or under a certain condition, you can [define those conditions](#show-or-hide-a-card-conditionally).
-   - On the **Visibility** tab, select **Add condition**.
-   - Select the type of condition, and enter the parameters.
-   - If you define multiple conditions, the section is only shown when all conditions are met.
-   - If you did not define any conditions, the section is always shown, to all users.
 4. If you like, define [card actions, features, header and footer widgets](#card-actions-features-header-and-footer-widgets).
    - Not all cards support these elements.
 Refer to the documentation of the specific card type.
 5. Select **Add to dashboard**.